stevedekorte/strvct.net/docs/ProjectOverview.md

 That is, each of these guidelines benefits from the use of a small set of of well chosen components.
 For example, a small set of components implies consistency, and this consistency supports clarity.
 User control and freedom is difficult to achieve when each action requires a separate implementation but is supported by default when the system is only composed of a few components with a common protocol e.g. reordering and drag-and-drop is supported everywhere one finds a list in Strvct.
 Accessibiliy is also easier when these few components support it e.g. all navigation supports keyboard control.
 Likewise, responsiveness is easier when the system is composed of nested visual components which can follow simple rules to automatically adapt to the viewport size.

-Each of these guidelines can individually be challenging to achieve when a system is saddled with a large number of disparate bespoke components comminly found in traditional systems, and impractical to achieve them together for a domain model of any complexity.
+These guidelines can be challenging to achieve when a system is saddled with a large number of disparate bespoke components commonly found in traditional systems, for a domain model of any complexity.
 Therefore, greatly reducing the number of visual components by finding a small set of well composable ones may be the only practical way to achieve these goals.

 ## Domain Model